hdehart/Bioinformatic_workshops/whodunit_workshop/README.md

 6. Look at the tree you made.
 Do you see any groupings of sequences?
 Which sequence groups do you think are more or less closely related?
 Why?

 ### Part 3 - Solve a Crime...

-You are a researcher in a forensics laboratory.
-You are contacted by a lawyer representing a victim who accuses her physician of intentionally infecting her with the Human Immunodeficiency Virus (HIV) after their romantic relationship ended.
-After receiving a vitamin B-12 injection from this doctor, the victim tested positive for HIV.
-The lawyer alleges that the shot contained infected blood from other HIV positive patients under the doctor’s care.
-Using HIV sequences from victim, patients of the doctor, and other people in the area, it is up to you to determine if the victim could have contracted HIV from her doctor’s shot or some other source.

 1. Create a new hypothesis.
 If the doctor **DID** infect the victim, do you think her HIV sequences will be more or less similar to other HIV positive patients than they would be to random HIV positive individuals?
 Why?
 2. Go back to your original BLAST results.
 Click on accession number AY156858.1.
 Hit the second [PUBMED](https://www.ncbi.nlm.nih.gov/pubmed/) link (to the PNAS paper).
 Where does this take you?